Julian Dobbs

 Julian M. Dobbs (born 1968) is a New Zealand-born American bishop.
-He serves as the Diocesan bishop of the Anglican Diocese of the Living Word (ADLW), a jurisdiction of the Anglican Church in North America.
+He serves as the diocesan bishop of the Anglican Diocese of the Living Word (ADLW), a jurisdiction of the Anglican Church in North America.
 Dobbs' ministry as a bishop includes overseeing congregations and clergy of the diocese.
 He became a naturalized citizen of the United States on February 7, 2014.

 Early career

-Dobbs was born and raised in New Zealand, where he married his wife, Brenda, they have three children.
-Son Sam is married to Paige Dossett.
-Daughter Grace is married to Lt.
-Commander David Welborn and Frances who lives in Virginia.
-He and his wife have two grandchildren.
+Dobbs was born and raised in New Zealand.
 In 1991, he was ordained in the Anglican Church in New Zealand.
 He has an L.Th., Th.M. and a D.D.
 He planted three congregations, led the fastest-growing congregation in New Zealand and hosted a weekly hour-long television show in Nelson.

 In 2004, Dobbs became executive director of the Barnabas Fund, promoting awareness of the persecution of Christians around the world, particularly in Laos, Malaysia, Syria, Egypt and North Korea.
 In the aftermath of the Indian Ocean tsunami, Dobbs' relief work in Aceh, Indonesia, was recognised by the New Zealand government with the New Zealand Special Service Medal.
 In 2006, Dobbs and his family relocated to the Washington, D.C. area where he continued to work at the Barnabas Fund.